TaufanP/Arteen-Redux/README.md

 <br>

 Arteen is a Point of Sale (POS) application built with ReactJS, Redux, and NodeJS.
-POS app is an application used to manage store goods and record the orders.
+POS app is an application used to manage store's goods and record the orders.
 Arteen backend built with NodeJS can be found at <a href="https://github.com/TaufanP/Arteen-NodeJS">Arteen-NodeJS.</a>

 ## Introduction